AndreWohnsland/CocktailBerry/readme.md

 $\dot{V}_{new} = \dot{V}_{old} \cdot \dfrac{V_{expectation}}{V_{output}}$

+## Cleaning the Maker

+The maker has a build in cleaning function for cleaning at the end of a party.
+You will find the feature it under the `Bottles` tab.
+To start the cleaning process, the master password is needed to prevent unwanted cleaning attempts.
+The maker will then go in cleaning mode for the defined time within the config (default is 20 seconds).
+A message prompt will inform the user to provide enought water for the cleaning process.
+I usually use a big bowl of warm water to cycle the pumps through one time before changing to fresh water and then running twice times again the cleaning programm to fully clean all pumps from remaining fluid.

 # Supported Languages

 Version >= 1.3 includes multi-language support.
 You can change the language with the `UI_LANGUAGE` config option.
 Currently supported languages are: